wp-plugins/wp-topbar/readme.txt

 1. VALIDATED: Version 5.24 supports WordPress 4.0
 2. FIXED: instructions on how to change font on the TopBar
 3. UPDATED: timepicker.js updated to version 1.4.6 - http://trentrichardson.com/examples/timepicker/
+4. FIXED: Defect in reopenable TopBars
-4. ADDED: Translation for Spanish (Latin American) - thanks to Andrew Kurtis - http://www.webhostinghub.com/
+5. ADDED: Translation for Spanish (Latin American) - thanks to Andrew Kurtis - http://www.webhostinghub.com/

 = 5.23 - 3/28/2014 =